mschinis/laravel-settings/README.md

 ?>
 ```

 ## Future work

-1. Multilingual support for various extra fields, such as description
+1. Multilingual support for various extra fields, such as description.
-2.
+2. Different storing mechanisms such as redis/json file.
+3. Laravel 5 support.
+4. Want anything else added?
+Please open up an issue on Github!

 ## Contact

 Open an issue on GitHub if you have any problems or suggestions.